shrek2022001/Predicting-the-risk-of-post-cardiac-diseases/README.md

-# Predicting the risk of post covid cardiac diseases
+# Predicting the risk of post Covid Cardiovascular diseases